-Tutors will provide written and/or oral feedback, both in support of your ongoing development, as well as in direct response to student work formally within assessment contexts.
+Tutors will provide feedback, both in support of your ongoing development, as well as in direct response to your work formally within assessment contexts.

 Provision of ongoing feedback - defined as information communicated to students with the intention of improving learning - is a significant and distinctive strength of the course.
-It is particularly manifest within the iterative dialogue which takes place between tutor and student(s) in practical learning contexts.
+It is demonstrated through frequent and ongoing discussions between staff and students.